jmaslak/neurodivergence/work.md

  - Use "remind" feature in email and Slack if you'll forget to respond to something.
  - Use a physical or computer todo list so you can see your tasks
+ - A storage space, such as a locker, for personal items that you want at work sometimes but you might forget to bring to work.

 ## Writing